JoseRoca/WinFBX2/docs/COM/DVARIANT Class.md

 Extracts a single LONG element from a safe array of longs.

 ```
-FUNCTION GetLongElem (BYVAL iElem AS ULONG) AS LONG
+FUNCTION GetLongElement (BYVAL iElem AS ULONG) AS LONG
 ```

 | Parameter  | Description |